MKesenheimer/fault-injection-library/docs/examples.md

 }
 ```

 In order to attack the bootloader and obtain the flash content, a glitch must be triggered while this check is being carried out.
-The script [stm8s-readmemory.py](https://github.com/MKesenheimer/fault-injection-library/blob/master/projects/stm8s-glitching/stm8-readmemory.py) therefore configures the Pico Glitcher to trigger on the UART word `0x11`.
+The script [stm8s-readmemory.py](https://github.com/MKesenheimer/fault-injection-library/blob/master/projects/stm8s/stm8-readmemory.py) therefore configures the Pico Glitcher to trigger on the UART word `0x11`.
 The following figure shows the UART communication with the bootloader.
 The glitch is executed after the read memory command.

 ![Bootloader communication](images/stm8s/communication.png)

 To carry out the attack on the STM8s in bootloader mode, the target board is connected to the Pico Glitcher as follows.
-Connect the target board also to your host computer with a USB-C cable.
+A USB-C cable is also used to connect the target board to the host computer which will provide the UART interface.

 ![STM8s crowbar glitching](images/stm8s/target-board-example-crowbar_bb.png)